ssaffarzadeh/30DayMapChallenge2025/4Nov_Mydata/4NovMydata_description.md

 ## Process Description

-Regarding the speed and route, I processed the original GPX file recorded on my Apple Watch and converted it to a GPKG.
+Regarding the speed and route, I processed the original GPX file recorded on my Apple Watch.
+The original file included tracking points (every one second), tracking route, and I converted them to different layers in the tracking.gpkg.
+To show the order and direction of the ride, I selected 5 track points and labelled them 1–5.
 Speed classes were created using quantile breaks.
-To show the order and direction of the ride, I selected 5 track points and labelled them 1–5.
 It was a new experience for me to arrange all elements on top of the DTM and to adjust their placement for clarity.

 ## Data Sources